spitzgoby/react-column-grid/README.md

 # react-column-grid

-A simple, lightweight and terse grid based layout system for React applications.
-It allows you to quickly generate responsive layouts for a great looking application on any screen size.
+A simple, lightweight, and terse grid based layout system for React applications.
+It allows you to quickly generate responsive layouts for a great looking application at any screen size.

-The library relies on the
+The library is built using the
 [CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout)
 system.